 9. Happy couples work as a team.

-A lot of couples, after their honeymoon stage, start to act like they are enemies.
-A lot of people do that, but not happy couples.
-They understand that they are moving in the same direction, that they have the same goals and interests, that they are part of the same team — and because of that, their love flourishes from one day to the next.
+Happy couples understand that they are moving in the same direction, that they have the same goals and interests, that they are part of the same team.
+Because of that, their love flourishes from one day to the next.

 “I’m here not because I am supposed to be here, or because I’m trapped here, but because I’d rather be with you than anywhere else in the world.” ~ Richard Bach